-Stereolithography, or SL, emerged in the mid-1980s and established itself as a staple of additive manufacturing (AM) over the next decade.
+Stereolithography, or SLA, emerged in the mid-1980s and established itself as a staple of additive manufacturing (AM) over the next decade.
 Since that time, SL’s ability to quickly and accurately create complex prototypes has helped transform the design world like never before.

-As with other AM processes like selective laser sintering (SLS) and direct metal laser sintering (DMLS), SL relies on lasers to do the heavy lifting.
+As with other AM processes like selective laser sintering (SLS) and direct metal laser sintering (DMLS), SLA relies on lasers to do the heavy lifting.
 Parts are built by curing paper-thin layers of liquid thermoset resin, using an ultraviolet (UV) laser that draws on the surface of a resin turning it from a liquid into a solid layer.
 As each layer is completed, fresh, uncured resin is swept over the preceding layer and the process repeated until the part is finished.
-A post-build process is required on SL parts, which undergo a UV-curing cycle to fully solidify the outer surface of the part and any additional surface finish requirements.
+A post-build process is required on SLA parts, which undergo a UV-curing cycle to fully solidify the outer surface of the part and any additional surface finish requirements.

-Unlike older generations of SL, today’s machines offer a range of thermoplastic-mimic materials to choose from, with several "flavors" to mimic polypropylene, ABS, and glass-filled polycarbonate available.
+Unlike older generations of SLA, today’s machines offer a range of thermoplastic-like materials to choose from, with several "flavors" to mimic polypropylene, ABS, and glass-filled polycarbonate available.
 Protolabs offers many variations of these materials:

 - Polypropylene: A flexible, durable resin that mimics a stiff polypropylene.
 It can withstand harsh mechanical treatment and is great for fine details—sharp corners, thin walls, small holes, etc.